safa-abidi/safa-abidi/README.md

 - 🌱 I’m currently learning Flutter and NestJs.
 - 🔭 I’m currently working on a mobile app for a school project.
 - ⚡ I like to read, learn spanish, and draw.
+- 🤔 I’m currently open for a new internship opportunity

 ---------------------------------------------------------------------------------------------------------------
 ## Trophies